 The Miracle League has received local and national media attention.
 The league has been chronicled in the local newspaper, televised both locally on NBC, ABC Connecting With Kids and FOX Atlanta affiliates and nationally on CNN, MSNBC and Fox Sports.
 In July 2001, the league was profiled on a segment of HBO’s Real Sports.
 Articles profiling the league appeared in People, Family Circle and Rotary International magazines.
 In January 2002 two men from the Miracle League were awarded the Martin Luther King Humanitarian Award and on January 24th PAX TV’s “It A Miracle” told the story of Conyers Miracle League Player Lauren Gunder.
 February 2002 the Miracle League Players were featured in Rotary Internationals’ PSA, chosen out of 500 applicants.
 Winter of 2002 the Miracle League again was profiled in the Georgia Tech Alumni Magazine.
 January of 2002 won the 11ALIVE TV Community Service Award and June of 2002 took the Jefferson Award, The American Institute for Public Services, founded by Jacqueline Kennedy Onassis and Senator Robert Taft, Jr. The publicity from these media events, coupled with positive word of mouth, raises awareness among the families of special need children and allows the Miracle League Association to take the program across the country.

-Presently there are 180 Miracle League Organizations across the country including Puerto Rico, 80 completed rubberized fields, and 100 fields under construction.
+Presently there nearly 300 Miracle League Organizations across the country including Puerto Rico and Canada, 80 completed rubberized fields, and 100 fields under construction.
 The Miracle League is proud to serve over 25,000 children and young adults with disabilities.
 The Kiwanis Miracle League at Principal Park will be the first field in Iowa–with hopefully more to follow!
 As of 2021, there are 11 or 12 ML ball parks in Iowa–the most of any state!